PHIL G BAND

 Ever since Phil’s been in the middle east he’s spent the best part of his spare time creating new songs on his acoustic guitar that reflects his emotions and feelings of being "distanced" and "apart" from British society and he has now built up a repertoire of material of over twenty songs.
 Phil wanted to perform the songs on stage and that idea soon caught the attention of fellow tutor and talented Italian guitarist Marco Degiorgi, who was also based in the same Saudi location as Phil.

-Marco, born in Milan, who had been initially influenced by the works of Dylan, Guthrie, Pete Seeger and Joni Mitchell and later by the rock dimensions of Springsteen, Mellencamp and Jackson Brown had also experienced the same emotions as Phil and after what Marco describes as a "fortuitous encounter" by meeting Phil, they quickly combined forces and created an even greater catalogue of new material which they soon performed on many gigs in Saudi Arabia where they tried to develop their own sound and test out the new material on their ever expanding audience.
+Marco, born in Milan, who had been initially influenced by the works of Dylan, Guthrie, Pete Seeger and Joni Mitchell and later by the rock dimensions of Springsteen, Mellencamp and Jackson Browne had also experienced the same emotions as Phil and after what Marco describes as a "fortuitous encounter" by meeting Phil, they quickly combined forces and created an even greater catalogue of new material which they soon performed on many gigs in Saudi Arabia where they tried to develop their own sound and test out the new material on their ever expanding audience.

 The folks, many of whom were "expats" took to the sounds that the boys had created and later, following some early home-made demo recordings, Phil and Marco felt they might have some calls to seek out a professional opinion.

 The boys then took the suggestion made by Phil's wife Gail, to send the demos that they had made to freelance music producer Matt Butler, who was based in Hereford.
 Matt had a vast experience of working with the cream of the music business including Paul McCartney, Phil Collins and Mick Jagger, but this high calibre of client led to some debts being expressed by Phil and Marco on whether or not Matt would see any merit in their material.